 Secrets of the Garden– All the details of growing a garden as you follow a family and two funny chickens through the growing season.
 Lots of details and packed with info for 4-9 year olds.

 I hope I have swayed you to consider gardening, even if it is just a couple of pots on the porch.
+It really can be that easy.
 Since I’m not getting into the nitty gritty of actual gardening here, I wanted to give you some informative posts from a few other places if you need help getting started:

 5 Crops for Beginners to Grow from Seed from Long Live Learning